How is your credit score calculated?

 There are three main credit reference agencies:

 It’s best to check your report with all of them, as different lenders refer to different agencies.
-You can check your Equifax report for free with CredAbility.
+You can check your Equifax report for free with our member-only platform, CredAbility.

 What’s in my credit report?

 Some details your report will contain, include: